Players

 Magnus Carlsen (Norway)

-Magnus Carlsen has been World’s No.1 since July 2011 with a live rating of 2831 (November 2024).
-He is a 5-time World Champion in classical chess, the reigning five-time World Rapid Champion, the reigning seven-time World Blitz Champion, and the reigning Chess World Cup Champion.
+Magnus Carlsen has been World’s No.1 since July 2011.
+He is a 5-time World Champion in classical chess, 5-time World Rapid Champion, the reigning 8-time World Blitz Champion, and the reigning Chess World Cup Champion.
 Additionally, he is a 6-time Norway Chess Champion.

 Gukesh Dommaraju (India)